smeeckaert/journal/README.md

 ## Todo

-* Rework the API because Slim is messy
+* Rework the API because Slim is messy using /fw

 ## License

-Everything here is pretty much Public Domain, excepted imported libraries including :
+Pretty much every  code here is  Public Domain, excepted imported libraries including, but not limited to :

 * [jQuery](http://jquery.com/)
 * [Crypto-js](https://code.google.com/p/crypto-js/)
 * Foundation

+If you don't see License informations on top of a file, it's probably PD.